Sugar Hill (1994 film): Critical response

-On Rotten Tomatoes, the film has an approval rating of 20% based on reviews from 10 critics, with an average rating is 4.9/10.
+On Rotten Tomatoes, the film has an approval rating of 20% based on from 10 reviews, with an average rating is 4.9/10.
 Todd McCarthy of Variety called it "a self-indulgent drama" that plays like a dreary variation on New Jack City", Cooper's first film.
 Janet Maslin of The New York Times called it "an ambitious but terminally self-important film".

 Kenneth Turan of the Los Angeles Times wrote that it "sinks under the weight of excessive violence and a welter of overwrought plot contrivances".
 Owen Gleiberman of Entertainment Weekly rated it C− and wrote, "Though the movie itself isn’t much — a dawdling inner-city pastiche of Mean Streets and the Godfather films — a couple of the performers do succeed in fleshing out their threadbare roles."

 Michael Gonzales of Stop Smiling in 2007 referred to Cooper's first three film screenplays as his "Harlem trilogy."
 Gonzales said that Cooper has had an influence on "hip-hop culture that can be heard in Jay-Z’s lyrics and seen in P. Diddy’s style."